-Now imagine being another six year old in that same class.
+Now imagine being that one exception kid.
 You are also full of the jitterbugs, wondering who will be in your class and what your teacher will be like.
-You get in and while the teacher is taking attendance, you look around and realize no one shares your brown skin, not even your teacher.
+However, during attendance, you look around and realize no one shares your brown skin, not even your teacher.
 You participate in icebreaker activities and realize you are pretty much the “cultured oddball” of your class.
 You take deep breaths and tell yourself it’s okay.
 We’re all here to learn and you are sure your teacher will talk about all different types of people and countries and maybe you’ll get to teach about your culture too!

-A few weeks go by and you are enjoying the many read alouds but you’ve also noticed that none of the book characters share your skin color or culture representations.
+A few weeks go by and it’s been noticed that none of the book characters share your skin color or culture representations.
 When you’re taught about “the greats” in various subjects, they all have fair skin.
 You start to think, “Where are all ‘the greats’ of my people?”.
 February rolls around and you FINALLY get a taste of color!
 You learn about some pretty awesome people that look like you, their accomplishments and stories of them overcoming adversity.
 But all month long that seems to be the central message.
 Anytime someone stands up against something wrong, they are put in jail or killed.
 We learn about slavery and unequal rights.
 It’s a constant loop of no justice and no peace.
 It becomes disheartening and you start to think you aren’t capable of amounting to anything.

 The saddest part of these two scenarios is that they are happening all over our country in our classrooms right now.
 The truth of the matter is that representation in our classrooms is lacking and it’s impacting our students, ESPECIALLY our black and brown children.
 We have the power to change it though and we owe it to our students to do so.
 The best part is, the first step in using our power can be as simple as sprucing up your classroom library, incorporating cultured decor on your walls, or talking to your administration about hiring a diverse staff.
 Let me tell you just WHY this is so important.

 Johns Hopkins University did a study on the likelihood of college enrollment for our sweet black students.
-What they found shows just how much representation matters in the classroom.
 This study reported that “Black students are 13 percent more likely to enter college if they had at least one black teacher by the third grade.
 The likelihood of college enrollment more than doubles to 32 percent for black students with at least two black teachers in elementary school, according to the study.”
 Why did that number double?
 Because those children SAW those teachers everyday and starting imagining what they could do in their own future.
 If those teachers went to college and became a teacher, I can do that too.
 If students are constantly learning about amazing engineers, inventors, or activists that have made major contributions in our world, and they look like them, they begin to believe they can accomplish anything.

 Most spaces are dominated by white culture.
 That’s a fact.
 Other races wouldn’t be called minorities if it wasn’t.
 “A 2018 Pew Research report notes that only 20 percent of educators across the country come from minority backgrounds.
 The data points to a lack of representation in schools.”
 If our staff isn’t diverse, your spaces aren’t diverse, but the students in your classrooms are- we have a big problem.
 We as adults know all too well that our environment shapes a lot of who we are.
 It can have a positive or negative effect on the expectations we later hold for ourselves and others around us.
 We should do our part to make sure the environments we set up shows people from ALL backgrounds as strong, loving, creative and connected human beings.